gk646/magique/README.md

 ### Is magique for you?

 `magique` is aimed at **lower-level game development** in C++.
 It's intended to be the starting point for a game project and meant to be **extended by user written code**!
 As such it does not have all solutions for any game!
 Instead, it tries to offer many optional general purpose modules that find usage in a multitude of projects.
 However, there are some **fundamental principles and restrictions** that you have to follow when using magique:

 - Game template
     - You have to overwrite the core/Game.h class and implement your game logic in its virtual methods
 - ECS (entity component system)
     - Every game object is supposed to be an entity with components
     - The PositionC component is implicit for every object! (look at _ecs/Components.h_)
+- Physics
+    - There is no builtin physics system apart from your reaction to a collision
+        - To add a custom physics system you can disable the collision SetEnableCollisionHandling(false); and integrate a physics engine

 Other than the listed points magique is very modular and customizable and many modules can be disabled or replaced by user code with _no overhead_.